superjond/PublicFreeSuffix/README.md

 * **Technicians:** An excellent resource for computer and network technology research, lab setups, and experimenting with new configurations.
 * **Personal Users:** Host your personal blog, portfolio, or small passion project within our compliant framework.

-Anyone can register and obtain their free domain from here and renew it annually at no cost.
+Anyone can register and obtain their free domain from here and no need renew it annually.
 The suffixes currently providing services are as follows (sld):
 ```text
 no.kg
 so.kg